Fostering Customer Loyalty in eCommerce

 Alternatively, use a more quantifiable approach to measuring customer loyalty with the Recency, Frequency, Monetary (RFM) value method.
 This identifies your best customers are the ones who have purchased from you most recently (within 30 days), purchased the most frequently, and have spent the most amount of time with you.

 Creating customer satisfaction is pretty easy.
 Building customer loyalty takes much more work.
-Loyalty and membership programmes require a huge investment in terms of time and effort -- and sometimes cash too.
+Loyalty and membership programs require a huge investment in terms of time and effort -- and sometimes cash too.

 Stay in the loop